 Equity funds consist of Canadian and foreign holdings.
-Foreign equity funds also include the fair value of foreign exchange forward contracts.
 Investment valuations for the funds are received from the various issuers and are calculated in accordance with their published valuation methodologies.
 Valuations are derived from the sum of the fair value of equity fund assets determined using published market quotations less equity fund liabilities divided by the total number of units outstanding.
-The fair value of foreign exchange forward contracts is determined by reference to the forward exchange rate available on a similar contract at the reporting date.